How to Set Up an Offshore Trust in St. Kitts and Nevis

 Should You Set Up an Offshore Trust?

-Nevis offshore trusts are an ideal vehicle to protect your assets from legal duress.
+What’s most important to know is that Nevis offshore trusts are a great vehicle to protect your assets from legal threats.

-Nevis trust law has several strong provisions protecting the integrity of its trusts.
+Nevis trust law also has several strong provisions protecting the integrity of its trusts.

 Finally, thanks to Nevis trust legislation, your privacy is fully respected and you are not legally required to register your trust deed – this information can be kept confidential.